 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-(July 22, 2014) – The City of Portland Bureau of Transportation advises the traveling public that street improvements will require lane closures of N Rosa Parks Way from N Delaware Avenue to N Maryland Avenue from Tuesday, July 22, through Friday, August 8, 7 a.m. through 5 p.m. each weekday.
+(September 19, 2014) – The City of Portland Bureau of Transportation advises the traveling public that street improvements will require lane closures on NE Halsey Street from NE Weidler Street near 112th Avenue to NE 119th Avenue on Saturday, September 20, 7 a.m. through 5 p.m.

-Parking restriction barricades have been in place in the area in preparation for the start of work.
-Traffic restrictions will be in place from 7 a.m. to 5 p.m. weekdays.
+Parking restriction barricades are in place today in advance of the work.
+Traffic restrictions will be in place from 7 a.m. to 5 p.m.
 Access will be maintained for businesses and residents.

 The public is advised to expect delays while repairs are being made.
 We ask the public to travel cautiously, observe all lane closures and directions by flaggers, and use alternate routes if possible.

 This work is weather-dependent and the schedule may change.

 (Sept.
 18, 2014) -- Two companies are competing for a chance to provide Portland with new parking meters, and starting this week residents can test the new meters and help the Portland Bureau of Transportation decide which contractor to select.

 Four test pay stations, two from each of the vendors that made PBOT’s short list, are available for the public to test.
 Meters made by Parkeon and Cale America are located on SW Salmon Street, between SW Third and Fourth avenues, just north of Lownsdale Square and on SW Third Avenue, between SW Taylor and SW Salmon streets.